-Mesh - Commonly used in sport shoes to maintain comfort inside the shoe during physical activity.
-The upper, in this case, may or may not have water resistant properties.
+breathable mesh - commonly used in sport shoes to maintain comfort inside the shoe during physical activity.
+Upper may or may not have water resistant properties.

-Synthetic materials and fabrics - Lightweight and breathable with relatively high resistance to wear and tear.
-These materials may have to be treated from time to time with a water repellent coating to maintain their water resistance.
+synthetic materials and fabrics - lightweight and breathable with relatively high resistance to wear and tear, these materials however have to be treated with a water repellent coating to maintain their water resistance.

-Leather - A very durable natural material which is used in the construction of many types of footwear.
-Leather may also be of the synthetic variety.
-The disadvantage to leather footwear is that it is susceptible to water damage and is not a permeable membrane.
+leather - a very durable natural or synthetic material which is used in the production of many types of footwear.
+The disadvantage of leather footwear is that it is susceptible to water damage and idoes not have vapour permeability.
 Leather also requires more maintenance.

-Along with insoles, the interior lining found in the upper provides comfort for your feet, allows for ventilation and improves hygiene inside the shoe.
-The lining can also act as a thermal insulation layer and will aid in preventing damage of the upper from the inside.
+Along with insoles, the interior lining found in the upper provides comfort for your feet, wicks moisture from the skin, increases hygienic and thermal insulating properties and protect the membrane from damage.
 Insoles provide cushioning for your feet as well.

-This is the layer of a shoe that is located between the out-sole and insole.
-The mid-sole provides cushioning from the impact realized by your feet when walking over a hard-pack surface.
-A typical mid-sole is constructed from a material known as EVA (ethylene vinyl acetate).
-When combined with various other technologies, the mid-sole is designed to improve shock absorption, reinforcement of the shoe foot-bed and to protect your feet from possible puncture of the out-sole.
+A midsole is a layer of a shoe which is located between the outsole and the insole.
+This layer provides protection in the form of cushioning to lessen impacts caused by walking on a hard surface or rocks.
+A typical midsole is made from a material known as EVA foam (ethylene vinyl acetate) in combination with various technologies, which aim to improve shock absorption, reinforcement of the shoe and protection of the foot.

-The out-sole protects a shoe and your feet from below, providing durability, traction and acts as the first shock absorption layer.
+An outsole protects the shoe and your feet from below, providing durability, traction and acts as the first shock absorption layer.

 Running shoes protect your joints and dampen the impact.
-Road models will be used mainly on Asphalt or strengthened roads.
+Road models will be used mainly on asphalt or strengthened roads.
 Neutral running shoes can be worn in a variety of running conditions or in other activities and sports.
-Trail running shoes with a coarser pattern on the sole are suitable for running on unfurnished terrain.
+Trail running shoes with a coarser sole pattern are suitable for running on unfurnished terrain.

-Trekking shoes are suitable for a wide variety of outdoor activities, including family excursions or alpine hiking.
-Low-cut trekking boots are suitable for everyday wear and light terrain and offer enough support even with light or medium hiking.
-High-cut trekking boots with strengthened ankle protection are suitable for medium size hiking and increased load carrying and more demanding outdoor activities.
+Trekking shoes are suitable for a wide variety of outdoor activities, including family trips or alpine hiking.
+Low-cut trekking boots are suitable for everyday wear and light terrain and offer enough support even during light or medium hiking.
+High-cut trekking boots with strengthened ankle protection are suitable for medium-level hiking, increased load-carrying capacity and more demanding outdoor activities.

-The hall shoes are characterized by specific properties, such as the non-marking sole.
-Indoor shoes are suitable for all sports in the hall and on surfaces inside.
-In our offer you can find indoor shoes for basketball, floorball, futsal, volleyball, indoor shoes for tennis, squash or badminton.
-You can also use the shoes in the fitness center or for fitness.
+Indoor shoes are characterized by specific properties, such as the non-marking sole.
+Indoor shoes are suitable for all indoor sports and indoor surfaces.
+We offer indoor shoes for basketball, floorball, futsal, volleyball, tennis, squash or badminton.
+This type of shoes is also suitable for gym or fitness.